beekhof/jira-tool/README.md

 - **`story_points_field_id`** (optional): Custom field ID for story points in your Jira instance (default: `customfield_10016`)
   - **Automatically detected during `jira utils init`**: The tool will query your Jira instance to find the story points field
   - If automatic detection fails, it falls back to `customfield_10016`
   - You can manually configure it in your config file if needed
+- **`epic_link_field_id`** (optional): Custom field ID for Epic Link in your Jira instance
+  - **Automatically detected during `jira utils init`**: The tool will query your Jira instance to find the Epic Link field
+  - If automatic detection fails, you'll be prompted to enter it when creating a ticket with an Epic parent
+  - You can manually configure it in your config file if needed

 #### Gemini AI Settings